Cramlington: Leisure centre

 Cramlington's main leisure centre, Concordia, is situated in the town centre adjacent to the shopping mall and was opened by Queen Elizabeth II in July 1977.
-It features a leisure pool, originally designed as an indoor tropical paradise, indoor football pitches, tennis, badminton and squash courts, as well as a climbing wall.
+It features a leisure pool, originally designed as an indoor tropical paradise, indoor football pitches, tennis, badminton and squash courts.
 It also includes a gymnasium, sauna, bowling green, bar and cafeteria.
 It was refurbished in 2008, particularly to improve disabled access.
 The pool was also refurbished in 2011.
 A major refurbishment began in 2016, with the addition of new facilities and the improvement of existing ones.
 Most recently, in 2019, a major pool refurbishment took place with changes including replacing the old pool lining and the swimming pool floor areas in the wet changing rooms and around the children's poolside water features.

 Cycle paths

 A large cycle path network, completely separate from the road network, was a key part of the new town design.
 A cycle route also connects the town to the nearest beach, in Blyth.
 In March 2007, Blyth Valley Borough Council announced that the cycle network was to be extended to allow access to the neighbouring town of Bedlington.